 From Renee: I omitted the green onion because I forgot to buy it, so I used a garlic press and put in about 3 cloves in.
 I also cooked it all in my roaster pan.
 I used the great instructions on SB Canning site to peel my tomatoes.
 My husband had made this recipe this last summer and my stepdad loved it when my mom made tomato soup for him, so I made it again.
 Water bath for me was 55 minutes for 1000-3000 ft. for quarts and for pints 45 min.

-24 cups of tomatoes, chopped
+- 24 cups tomatoes, chopped

-2 cups of celery, chopped
+- 2 cups celery, chopped

-1 cup onion, chopped
+- 1 cup onion, chopped

-1 cup green pepper, chopped
+- 1 cup green pepper, chopped

-Preparation: Prepare 7-8 pint jars or 4 quarts, lids, and rings.
+- Prepare 7-8 pint jars or 4 quarts, lids, and rings.
 Sterilize the jars and keep them in the hot water till its time for processing.
 Make sure to fill your water bath canner and get the water to a simmer.

-Cooking: Combine tomatoes, celery, onion, and green pepper in a large pot and simmer 10 minutes. ( Do not add more celery,onion, and green pepper than called for in this recipe it will make the pH less acidic and not safe for the water bath canning process).
+- Combine tomatoes, celery, onion, and green pepper in a large pot and simmer 10 minutes. ( Do not add more celery,onion, and green pepper than called for in this recipe it will make the pH less acidic and not safe for the water bath canning process).

-Sealing: Some time in the next hour your jars will be making a "pinging" or "popping" noise.
+- Some time in the next hour your jars will be making a "pinging" or "popping" noise.
 That is the glass cooling and the reaction of the lids being sucked into the jar for proper sealing.
 Some recipes may take overnight to seal.
 Check your lids and reprocess any jars that did not seal.

-Labeling: Make sure to label your jars after they have cooled with the name of the recipe and the date canned.
+- Make sure to label your jars after they have cooled with the name of the recipe and the date canned.
 If you want to use the shrink labels in the picture you can order them Here!